-Why Is Parody Considered Fair Use But Satire Isn’t?
+Why Is Parody Considered Fair Use but Satire Isn’t?

-While both parody and satire use humor as a tool to effectuate a message, the purpose of a parody is to comment on or criticize the work that is the subject of the parody.
+While both parody and satire use humor as a tool to effectuate a message, again, the purpose of a parody is to comment on or criticize the work that is the subject of the parody.
 By definition, a parody is a comedic commentary about a work, that requires an imitation of the work.
 Satire, on the other hand, even when it uses a creative work as the vehicle for the message, offers commentary and criticism about the world, not that specific creative work.
 Therefore, parodies use copyrighted works for purposes that fair use was designed to protect.

-As the Supreme Court explained in Campbell v.
+In fact, when examining how copyright law protects parody the Supreme Court explained in Campbell v.
 Acuff-Rose Music, Inc., “Parody needs to mimic an original to make its point, and so has some claim to use the creation of its victim’s (or collective victims’) imagination, whereas satire can stand on its own two feet and so requires justification for the very act of borrowing.”

-Nonetheless, every attempt at a parody is not created equally, and in each instance the particular parody would need to undergo the four factor fair use analysis to determine whether it constitutes a fair use.
+Nonetheless, every attempt at a parody is not created equally, and in each instance the particular parody would need to undergo the four-factor fair use analysis to determine whether it constitutes a fair use.
 For example, an attempted parody of a song that borrows too much of the original composition and lyrics, and as a result sounds too much like the original, is less likely to qualify as a fair use.

 Photo Credit: jschwegel/iStock/thinkstock